Hindustan Contessa

 The Hindustan Contessa is an automobile which was manufactured by Hindustan Motors (HM) of India from 1984 to 2002.
-It was based on the Vauxhall VX Series of 1976 to 1978, itself a development of the Vauxhall Victor FE.
-When introduced in 1983, it was one of the few Indian manufactured luxury cars in the market.
+It was based on the Vauxhall VX Series of 1976 to 1978, itself a development of the Vauxhall Victor FE, and in turn ultimately derived from the Opel Rekord D. When introduced in 1983, it was one of the few Indian manufactured luxury cars in the market.
 One of its few indigenous competitors was the short-lived Standard 2000 which was based on the Rover SD1 and the Premier 118 NE was based on Fiat 124.
 The Contessa was a popular choice amongst government officials.
+It was nicknamed "The Indian Benz" due to its premium luxury and comfort.

 History

 By the late 1970s, HM was ready to introduce a more modern car in the Indian market after having produced the ageing Ambassador for three decades.
 They were successful in acquiring the production tooling and technology of the Vauxhall VX Series, a car that was phased out in the UK in 1978.
 The production line was set up alongside the Ambassador at Uttarpara near Kolkata and the first test cars were ready by 1982.
 Series production was underway by the spring of 1984.

 To keep development costs in check, the HM Contessa was introduced to the Indian market with the 50 hp 1.5 L BMC B-Series engine which also powered the Ambassador in a slightly modified form along with the Hindustan four-speed gearbox both from the early 1950s.The Contessa was thus a car introduced in 1984 with a 1970 body and 1950 engine and gearbox.
 The press was upbeat about the roomy interior and plush ride, but was critical about the grossly underpowered engine and equally primitive gearbox.
 Top speed was only around 125 km/h, although there was also a version with higher 8.3:1 compression which offered 54 hp.